 In another book, Das Schlosss Siebeneichen, now difficult to obtain, she tells the story of the philosopher Fichte, who was fostered as a boy by the Hardenberg family.
 Fichte spent much time at Siebeneichen, she relates.
 And, apropos the Fourth of July, I showed a picture of Monica von Miltitz presenting the sword of General Lafayette to the faculty of Lafayette College in Pennsylvania — a gesture that I would assume had Michaelic expectations.
 The sword had been an heirloom in the von Miltitz family for 140 years.
 It was obtained directly from Lafayette.

 Well, we are slowly concluding our journey with young Heinrich.
 Gosh!
 No flagging in the rhythm of our weekly Zoom meetings yet!
 And now, with the days of St John having flowed past, I for one can feel a certain turn of spirit toward the winter solstice.
 In the coming meetings, we need to discuss the relationship of the novel Heinrich von Ofterdingen to Grail literature.
 We can start this discussion next week, I hope.
 In the book recently cited, Monica von Miltitz provided a helpful rubric with which to consider Novalis, and I will share it.

 These categories include the John element, the Maria-Sophia element, the Grail element, the Orphic element, the Michaelic element.
 Perhaps we can use this as a helpful outline as we complete the novel and then move on to other important writings by Novalis.
 Three of these elements have been touched upon, but we should certainly try to spend some time on Orpheus and on the Grail.

-And finally, the presentation of the Fairy Tale Hyacinth and Rosebud done with Margit and Marion should be ready sometime this month.
-I need to figure out a way to share it.
+And finally, the presentation of the Novalis Fairy Tale Hyacinth and Rosebud done with Margit and Marion is ready for viewing.